jsmidelov/project-cavebots/research/game-mechanics/prototypes/first-prototype.md

         - A numbered card strike its number of cells ahead (and costs as many AP)
         - A JQKAJ cards parries a numbered card - but not a strike - played this turn (and costs 1 AP) If a player playes a card, they move it to their discard pile and draws another from the draw pile.
 Should they draw the last card of the draw pile, they move the discard pile to the draw pile.
+If both players draw a numbered card that would hit the other player, it's a parry and the duel continues.

 ## Ideas for expanding the prototype